 PC658 Petition for Appointment of Guardian, Individual with Alleged Developmental Disability– Instructions for completion are included

-DHS-1929 Central Registry Clearance Request – Complete and deliver to Clinton County DHS office (one for each guardian)
+DHS-1929 Central Registry Clearance Request – (one for each guardian)

 Guardian Proof of Identity – Complete and provide a copy of drivers license (one for each guardian)

 PC562 Notice of Hearing – Court will initially provide form and hearing information to petitioner

 PC564 Proof of Service – court will provide - For Petition and Notice of Hearing, stating you did serve all interested parties